-Positive European Court of Justice Decision for Passengers – Irish Ferries ‘WB Yeats’ sailings in Summer 2018
+Positive European Court of Justice Judgement for Passengers – Irish Ferries ‘WB Yeats’ sailings in Summer 2018

-The European Court of Justice has issued a very welcome decision for passengers in relation to re-routing, reimbursement and compensation.
+The European Court of Justice has issued a very welcome judgement for passengers in relation to re-routing, reimbursement and compensation.
 Full details of the judgement can be found in the link here

 Maritime Passenger Rights during the COVID-19 Crisis